abenkoula71/indian-food-react/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
 Builds the app for production to the `build` folder.\
 It correctly bundles React in productionmode and optimizes te buld forthe best performance.
-The build is minified and the filenames include he ashes Your app is read to be
+The build is minified and the filenames inclue he ashes Your app is read to be
 See thesection about [deploymnt](https://facebook.thu.io/eate-rct-ap/docs/deplyment) for more information.
 **Note: ths is  -wayoperation.
 Once yo`